· Updated

 - Long-term history on the free plan.
 The free Basic tier only keeps recent data.
 Older observations roll off as it retains only the most recent records.

-- A mobile-optimised experience.
+- A mobile-optimized experience.
 The WeatherLink interface works on a phone but was designed for larger screens.

 - Additional features.
 There are no wind roses, no air quality dashboards (beyond the raw number), no severe weather alerts, no astronomy panel, and no multi-language support.

 - Your own design.
-Upload your logo, choose your banner, pick your colours and fonts, enable dark mode, and arrange the page layout to your liking.
+Upload your logo, choose your banner, pick your colors and fonts, enable dark mode, and arrange the page layout to your liking.

 - Your own domain.
 Use a subdomain like yours.pro-weather.com or connect a custom domain with automatic SSL.
 It looks like a real website, not a dashboard on someone else's platform.